Breaking Academic Silos for Innovation

 • Artificial intelligence—a mix of computer science, neuroscience, and psychology—is transforming everything from healthcare to literature.

-• In medicine, a psychologist’s understanding of trauma may help a gastroenterologist treat irritable bowel syndrome, now known to be connected to stress and the brain-gut axis.
+• In medicine, a psychologist’s understanding of trauma can help a gastroenterologist.
+This knowledge can aid in treating irritable bowel syndrome.
+The syndrome is now known to be connected to stress and the brain-gut axis.

 Historically, even religion, beyond its spiritual and moral compass, played a role in early science, medicine, politics, and social order.

-Although its insights were often based on perception and philosophy rather than laboratory evidence, religious thought once contributed to holistic worldviews.
+Religious thought once contributed to holistic worldviews.
+Its insights were often based on perception and philosophy rather than laboratory evidence.
 Today, progressive and secular academic thinking often isolates religion as a non-scientific domain, severing it from any interdisciplinary relevance.

 One major reason for this intellectual siloing is the structure of academia and politics.
 Conferences are organized by discipline.